ainedoyle/5th-milestone/README.md

 # Pretty Low Price

-For my 5th milestone project,
+For my 5th milestone project, I create an ecommerce website called Pretty Low Price.
+Due to some errors, the code might not show as intended on the heroku app.
 ## UX

-- As a user,
-- As a user,
-- As a user,
+- As a user, I want to find the best shopping deals online.
-- As a user,
+- As a user, I want a simple site where I can easily read what the deals have to offer.
-- As a user,
+- As a user, I want to pay for an item and have a form in input my details.

 ## Technologies Used